Luiz Inacio Lula da Silva Fast Facts

 October 29, 2011 - Is diagnosed with throat cancer.

-February 17, 2012 - It is announced that da Silva's cancer is in complete remission.
+February 17, 2012 - It is announced that Lula da Silva's cancer is in complete remission.

-March 4, 2016 - Da Silva is questioned by police probing potentially damning corruption claims that the former leader denies.
-The interrogation comes the same day authorities search the ex-president's home, the Lula Institute, his son's home and others.
-Police say the activity is part of a broader inquiry into corruption and money laundering tied to Brazil's state-owned oil company, Petrobras.

-March 16, 2016 - Da Silva accepts an offer to become chief of staff for his successor and protégé, Dilma Rousseff.
-The appointment gives da Silva some legal immunity in a corruption investigation and fuels political tensions in the divided country.
-Da Silva is sworn in as chief of staff on March 17.
+March 16, 2016 - Lula da Silva accepts an offer to become chief of staff for his successor and protégé, Dilma Rousseff.
+The appointment gives Lula da Silva some legal immunity in a corruption investigation and fuels political tensions in the divided country.
+Lula da Silva is sworn in as chief of staff on March 17.

-March 18, 2016 - A judge from Brazil's Supreme Federal Court files an injunction blocking da Silva from becoming chief of staff to President Dilma Rousseff.
+March 18, 2016 - A judge from Brazil's Supreme Federal Court files an injunction blocking Lula da Silva from becoming chief of staff to President Dilma Rousseff.

-September 14, 2016 - According to state-run news agency Agencia Brasil, Brazilian prosecutors file corruption charges against da Silva and his wife, Marisa Leticia da Silva.
+September 14, 2016 - According to state-run news agency Agencia Brasil, Brazilian prosecutors file corruption charges against Lula da Silva and his wife, Marisa Leticia Lula da Silva.
 The charges stem from the Operation Car Wash money laundering investigation.
-Da Silva sends out a series of tweets after the charges are announced, calling them "fiction."
-In a statement, da Silva's lawyers say the case is politically motivated and accuse the prosecution of making hasty conclusions.
+Lula da Silva sends out a series of tweets after the charges are announced, calling them "fiction."
+In a statement, Lula da Silva's lawyers say the case is politically motivated and accuse the prosecution of making hasty conclusions.

-September 20, 2016 - A Brazilian judge rules that there is enough evidence for da Silva, his wife and six others to stand trial on corruption charges.
+September 20, 2016 - A Brazilian judge rules that there is enough evidence for Lula da Silva, his wife and six others to stand trial on corruption charges.

-February 3, 2017 - Da Silva's wife, Marisa Leticia Lula da Silva, passes away.
+February 3, 2017 - Lula da Silva's wife, Marisa Leticia Lula da Silva, passes away.

+July 12, 2017 - Lula da Silva is found guilty of the charges of corruption and money laundering stemming from bribes and benefits he received from a state-run oil company Petrobras.
+Brazilian Federal Judge Sergio Moro sentences da Silva to nine-and-a-half years in jail.
+He remains free during his appeal, and faces corruption, obstruction of justice and money laundering charges in four other court cases.

+September 5, 2017 - Corruption charges are filed against Lula da Silva, his successor Rousseff, and six Workers' Party members.
+They are accused of running a criminal organization, to divert funds from state-owned oil firm Petrobras.
+The charges are related to Operation Car Wash.
+Lula da Silva, Rousseff, and the Workers' Party deny the allegations.